anezsudersanan/odin-recipes/README.md

-this Html page contains a recipe page with main Index Page links to a few Recipes
+This Html page contains a recipe page with main Index Page links to a few Recipes